lpv-repo/ssleep/README.md

 - Ex2: path_to_exe\ssleep.exe 20m
 Will set to sleep in 20 minutes.

-Not specifying seconds/minutes will result in seconds output.
+Not specifying seconds/minutes will default in seconds output.